Bedrock-OSS/bedrock-wiki/docs/visuals/structure-presentation.md

 ## Why this page exists

-Representing features of your add-on has same importance as features' quality.
+Presenting features of an add-on clearly has same importance in showcasing add-on quality.
 If people like representation of your add-on, most likely they will try it and love it.
 In this page representation of structures will be discussed.

 ## Presentation Methods